finanalyst/collection-plugin-development/README.md

 		*  Auth => the auth value

-			*  the default value is 'finanalyst'
+			*  the default value is 'collection'

 	*  If there is no distributed plugin for a specified `auth`, then an error is thrown.

 Some examples:

 *  The Raku-Collection-Raku-Documentation, Website mode, requires the plugin `Camelia`.
 The plugin exists as a HTML format.
-It has version 1.0.0, and an auth 'finanalyst'.
-It is distributed as `html/camelia_auth_finanalyst__ver_1`.
+It has version 1.0.0, and an auth 'collection'.
+It is distributed as `html/camelia_v_1_auth_collection`.
 Suppose a version with a new API is created.
-Then two versions of the plugin will be distributed, including the new one `html/camelia_auth_finanalyst__ver_2`.
+Then two versions of the plugin will be distributed, including the new one `html/camelia_v_2_auth_collection`.

-If no key for camelia is in the hash for mode Website, then the defaults will be implimented and a link (or copy) will be made between the released directory `html/camelia_auth_finanalyst__ver_2` and `Website/plugins/camelia`
+If no key for camelia is in the hash for mode Website, then the defaults will be implimented and a link (or copy) will be made between the released directory `html/camelia_auth_collection__ver_2` and `Website/plugins/camelia`

 *  If plugin.conf contains the following: `Website =` %( :FORMA"> \{\{\{ contents }}}

-, :camelia( %( :major(1), ) ) > then the link will be between `html/camelia_auth_finanalyst__ver_1` and `Website/plugins/camelia`
+, :camelia( %( :major(1), ) ) > then the link will be between `html/camelia_auth_collection__ver_1` and `Website/plugins/camelia`

 *  Suppose there is another valid `auth` string **raku-dev** and there is a distributed plugin _html/camelia_auth_raku-dev__ver_2_, and suppose `plugin.conf` contains the following: `Website =` %( :FORMA"> \{\{\{ contents }}}